Carces/pokemon-cli/README.md

 # Credits

-Pokémon © 2002-2023 Pokémon. © 1995-2023 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.
+Pokémon © 2002-2023 Pokémon. © 1995-2023 Nintendo/Creatures Inc./GAME FREAK inc. TM, ®.
+Pokémon and other game content are trademarks of Nintendo.

 No copyright or trademark infringement is intended in using Pokémon content in this free fangame.